wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/2-understand-configuration-profiles.md

 ### Group policy

-Group Policy analytics analyzes your on-premises Group Policy Objects (GPO), and shows which policy settings are supported, deprecated, and more.
+Group Policy is a rich and flexible technology providing the capability to efficiently manage a large number of Active Directory Domain Services (AD DS) computer and user objects through a centralized, one-to-many model.
+Group Policy settings are contained in a Group Policy object (GPO) and linked to one or more AD DS service containers—sites, domains, and organizational units (OUs).

+**Group Policy analytics** is a tool and feature in Microsoft Endpoint Manager that analyzes your on-premises GPOs.
+It helps you determine how your GPOs translate in the cloud.
+The output shows which settings are supported in MDM providers, including Microsoft Intune.
+It also shows any deprecated settings, or settings not available to MDM providers.
 Group Policy is supported on Windows 10/11.

 ### Certificates